solita/ade-notify-api-reference-azure/README.md

 ```

 ## Azure resources
 1. Go through the [Bicep template](bicep/main.bicep) and the [example parameter values](bicep/parameters_example.json).
-Format the template according to your needs and policies, set values for parameters.
+Modify the template according to your needs and policies, set values for parameters.

 2. Create a resource group (skip if using an existing resource group):
 ```Powershell